Zuruuh/discord-utils-bot/readme.md

 At first this was only supposed to be a simple command handler I made because a friend of mine couldn't get to create one, but it might get even better in the future, and maybe be become a full multi-tooling bot :D

+## Informations

+This project is built entirely with Typescript, and I am trying to use as few external modules as possible.
+For now, I am only planning to add an orm for my database connexion.

 ## Dependencies

 To run this project, you will need the following dependencies: